How a Virtual Assistant can Change Your Nightmare Business into a Dream

 Make sure that if you’re going to hire a VA that you’ve made time.
 Or are planning to make time to train them properly – otherwise it’ll be more trouble than help.
 Your VA isn’t you, so factor in that it may take them longer to complete tasks than it takes you.
 At least until they are well versed.

-As I said before, it is a good idea to start with a smaller set of tasks for your VA.
+As we said before, it is a good idea to start with a smaller set of tasks for your VA.
 Let them become proficient at those tasks and then add to their list gradually.

 Meet Your VA Regularly